1amitos1/Real-world-application-project-for-Big-Data-with-Apache-Spark-and-AWS-EMR/README.md

       a.
 Write / Load Data at the Destination

 ## Objectives and Outcomes
-The project is designed to cover some key concepts of Big Data.
-By the end of this project we aim at learning and getting better with the following concepts :
+The project is designed to cover some key concepts of Big Data such as :

 1.Spark-SQL